nicolasbnt20/LHL_SQL_Project/cleaning_data.md

 What issues will you address by cleaning the data?

 To clean the data, I focused on three tables: all_sessions, products, and sales_by_sku.
 I chose these because sales_by_sku was already quite clean, less dense and similar to sales_report.
 In all_sessions, I removed many columns that were irrelevant to the analysis or filled with NULLs or missing values.
 This helped simplify the dataset and made it easier to see the actual data.
-I also could have normalized better thr tables,for example, by moving product-related data from all_sessions to the products table but due to time constraints, I prioritized the analysis.
+I also could have normalized better the tables,for example, by moving product-related data from all_sessions to the products table but due to time constraints, I prioritized the analysis.

 I also checked for duplicates, like productSKU in products or sales_by_sku.
 I saw duplicate fullVisitorID values, but this made sense since a visitor can go on the site multiple times.